AndreaPasqualini/numerical_methods_macroeconomics/readme.md

 This repository should suit the needs of the PhD students of Macroeconomics 3 at Bocconi University.
 Anybody else is free to get material from this repo and use it to fit their needs, as long as the License is noted (that is, give credit where due and you're good to go).

+## Update

+This repo is undergoing major maintenance.
+The _desiderata_ is

+- a set of Jupyter notebooks for the TA sessions I teach at Bocconi University
+- a set of examples ready to be run on your local machine
+- a set of exercises (with disclosed solutions??)